mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 *  **timeseries specific parameters**: group_by, window_size, order_by -- For more information on how to use these, please see the [advanced examples section dealing with timeseries](https://mindsdb.github.io/mindsdb/docs/advanced-mindsdb#timeseries-predictions).
 Please note, these are currently subject to change, though they will remain backwards compatible until v2.0.

-* sample_margin_of_error -- Maximum expected difference between the true population parameter, such as the mean, and the sample estimate.
-Essentially, if this argument has a value bigger than 0 Mindsdb will not run the data analysis phase on all the data, but rather select a sample, if your dataset is large (> 10,000 rows) or has a lot of columns or a lot of text or multimedia columns, you might find it speeds up mindsdb quite a lot to give this argument a value between `0.05` and `0.15`, avoid going above `0.2` as a general rule of thumb. (default to 0).

 * ignore_columns -- Ignore certain columns from your data entirely.

 * stop_training_in_x_seconds -- Stop training the model after this amount of seconds, note, the full amount it takes for mindsdb to run might be up to twice the amount you specify in this value.
 Thought, usually, the model training constitutes ~70-90% of the total mindsdb runtime.